slerman12/UnifiedML/README.md

 #

-> > &#9432; Depending on your CUDA version, you may need to additionally install Pytorch with CUDA from [pytorch.org/get-started](https://pytorch.org/get-started/locally/) after activating your Conda environment.
+> > &#9432; Depending on your CUDA version, you may need to redundantly install Pytorch with CUDA from [pytorch.org/get-started](https://pytorch.org/get-started/locally/) after activating your Conda environment.
 >
 > For example, for CUDA 11.6:
 > ```console